Saudi Arabia: Heritage sites

 In June 2014, the Council of Ministers approved a law that gives the Saudi Commission for Tourism and National Heritage the means to protect Saudi Arabia's ancient relics and historic sites.
-Within the framework of the 2016 National Transformation Program, also known as Saudi Vision 2030, the kingdom allocated 900 million euros to preserve its historical and cultural heritage.
-Saudi Arabia also participates in the International Alliance for the Protection of Heritage in Conflict Areas (ALIPH), created in March 2017, with a contribution of 18.5 million euros.
+Within the framework of the 2016 National Transformation Programme, also known as Saudi Vision 2030, the kingdom allocated 900 million euros to preserve its historical and cultural heritage.
+Saudi Arabia also participates in the International Alliance for the Protection of Heritage in Conflict Areas, created in March 2017, with a contribution of 18.5 million euros.

 In 2017, Crown Prince Mohammad bin Salman promised to return Saudi Arabia to the "moderate Islam" of the era before the 1979 Iranian revolution.
 A new centre, the King Salman Complex for the Prophet's Hadith, was established that year to monitor interpretations of the Prophet Mohammed's hadiths to prevent them being used to justifying terrorism.

 In March 2018, the Crown Prince met the Archbishop of Canterbury during a visit to the UK, pledging to promote interfaith dialogue.
 In Riyadh the following month King Salman met the head of the Vatican's Pontifical Council for Interreligious Dialogue.
 In July 2019, UNESCO signed a letter with the Saudi Minister of Culture in which Saudi Arabia contributed US$25 million to UNESCO for the preservation of heritage.

+On November 5, 2024, archeologists published the news of an ancient city discovered in the Saudi oasis of Khaybar.
+The city named al-Natah, that dates back some 4,000 years, was inhabited during the Bronze Age around 2,400 BC, and had about 500 houses.
+Not far, a cluster of graves was found, within them metal weapons.

 Dress

 Saudi Arabian dress strictly follows the principles of hijab (the Islamic principle of modesty, especially in dress).
 The predominantly loose and flowing, but covering, garments are suited to Saudi Arabia's desert climate.
 Traditionally, men usually wear a white ankle-length garment woven from wool or cotton (known as a thawb), with a keffiyeh (a large checkered square of cotton held in place by an agal) or a ghutra (a plain white square made of a finer cotton, also held in place by an agal) worn on the head.
 For rare chilly days, Saudi men wear a camel-hair cloak (bisht) over the top.
-In public women are required to wear a black abaya or other black clothing that covers everything under the neck with the exception of their hands and feet, although most women cover their head in respect of their religion.
+In public, women are required to wear a black abaya or other black clothing that covers everything under the neck with the exception of their hands and feet, although most women cover their head in respect of their religion.
 This requirement applies to non-Muslim women too and failure to abide can result in police action, particularly in more conservative areas of the country.
 Women's clothes are often decorated with tribal motifs, coins, sequins, metallic thread, and appliques.